DhillanC/Thread-Modeling-DevSecOps-Project/Attack Scenario 1/Sequence Summary.md

-The attacker is an APT who has conducted advanced research on Solaris.
+The attacker is an APT who has conducted advanced research on DCS Care Connect Solutions.
 The attacker initiates the attack by identifying key personnel who likely had admin credentials to production environments.
 This way the attacker does not need to bypass a WAF or any other security controls but will instead have direct access to the environments as if an admin.